FaganAfandiyev/BasedBot/README.md

 # BasedBot

-BasedBots is a one-of-a-kind example of a BasedApp bot.
+BasedBot is a one-of-a-kind example of a BasedApp bot.
 T

 ## Description